locationtech/geomesa/docs/user/convert/premade/gtd.rst

 Ingest Commands
 ---------------

-Check that ``gtd`` simple feature type is available on the GeoMesa tools classpath.
+Check that the ``gtd`` simple feature type is available on the GeoMesa tools classpath.
 This is the default case.

 ::